Be inspired by ideas both new and traditional as you explore the use

 vegetable parterres and cut flower displays at Parham House in West

-Sussex for the last five years.
+Sussex for ever five years.

 They will guide you as you spend the morning sessions looking at

 colour – using annuals, perennials, bulbs, shrubs, and even vegetables

 to lift your planting.
 You’ll also explore the use of foliage and